apache/seatunnel/docs/en/connector-v2/source/FakeSource.md

 > FakeSource connector

+## Support Connector Version

+- All versions

 ## Description

 The FakeSource is a virtual data source, which randomly generates the number of rows according to the data structure of the user-defined schema, just for some test cases such as type conversion or connector new feature testing

 ## Key features